nestordemeure/ManifoldMixupV2/README.md

 ## TODO

+Use only callbacks and no module wrapping for the model to insure compatibility with fastai (currently the lr finder does not work).

 This repository will be updated to [fast.ai V2](http://dev.fast.ai/) once it gets out of alpha stage.
 In the meantime, I might create a dedicated branch.